 BBC History Magazine LIVE virtual events

-We will be hosting a programme of virtual events this autumn, which will take place online and available globally.
-Find out more about our schedule below.
+Our programme of virtual events take place online and are available globally.
+Find out more about our schedule below:

 This event is available globally.
 If you are joining us from outside the United Kingdom, please use this time zone converter to check your local live streaming time.